What is model evaluation?

 Select a model from the list of available models and click on it.

-The following dialog box opens.
-Upload the data you want to evaluate your model with and confirm by clicking Evaluate.
-Supported file formats are TXT, CSV, TSV.
+Upload the data you want to evaluate your model with.
+Supported file formats are TXT, CSV, and TSV.

-6. To download the report, click the here button.
+To download the report, click the Download Results button.
 The report includes detailed statistics and is available as a ZIP archive containing three TSV files.

 To evaluate a model, avoid using the data that you have used to train your model with.
 Make sure that your evaluation set includes data that are unseen for the Machine Learning part of your model.